Too Cool For School Coconut Oil Serum Eye Patch Review

 Review

-Results you may expect from using Too Cool For School Coconut Oil Serum Eye Patch:
+Does Too Cool For School Coconut Oil Serum Eye Patch Work?

-• Moderate moisturizing.
-It has a moisturizing rating of 5.5 out of 10.
+✅ Strong humectant moisturizing.
+This lightweight, humectant-rich product, ideal for oily skin, has a moisturizing rating of 5.5 out of 10.

-Quite moisturizing: Too Cool For School Coconut Oil Serum Eye Patch has a moisturizing rating of 5.5 out of 10.
+According to CreamScan analysis, Too Cool For School Coconut Oil Serum Eye Patch is quite moisturizing, with a moisturizing rating of 5.5 out of 10.

 Is it more humectant or occlusive?
 Significantly more humectant.
 It has a low occlusivity of 1.0 out of 10 and a maximum humectancy of 10 out of 10, primarily due to the high content of Cocos Nucifera Water (est. ≈4.0%), Glycerin (est. ≈3.0%) and Niacinamide (est. ≈2.0%).